AWH-GlobalPotential-X/AWH-Geo/README.md

 1) Population without SMDW calculation:

-Builds the data layer (image at 1 km resolution) of population without SMDW using the JMP GeoFabric (built separately, available in FigShare) and the WorldPop 2017 residential population counts.
+Builds the data layer (image at 1 km resolution) of population without SMDW using the JMP GeoFabric (built separately, tool to build in FigShare) and the WorldPop 2017 residential population counts.
 Result is shown in Figures 1a-b.

 2) AWH-Geo: